-The dictations on the following pages will help you to learn how to dictate using common formatting, and you can practice these on your iOS device.
+The dictations on the following pages will help you learn how to dictate using common formatting, and you can practice these on your iOS device.

-After installing the Mobile Voice app on your device, open the Notes app and practice dictating into that application.
+After installing and signing in to the Mobile Voice keyboard on your device, open the Notes appared and practice dictating into that application.